PayaamEmami/watbott/README.md

 ## What does this project do?

 WatBott is an AI assistant (chatbot) for Twitch chat.
-This project allows users to connect their Twitch account to provide a dashboard where they can connect and configure their WatBott.
+This project allows users to connect their Twitch account to provide a dashboard where they can connect and configure their assistant.

 In Twitch chat, WatBott can understand user's messages and respond.
 User's messages could be informational questions such as, "@WatBott how long has this streamer been live?" to silly statements such as, "watbott I know you're just code but I love you!" and WatBott will respond with what *hopefully* would seem like a normal answer (possibly with some twists).